-3 The expected shortest paths problem

-We assume an environment augmented with N visual landmarks $a, b, c, \ldots$ that can be detected by the robot, albeit unreliably.
+3 The expected shortest paths problem We assume an environment augmented with N visual landmarks $a, b, c, \ldots$ that can be detected by the robot, albeit unreliably.
 We assume an edge from landmark a to landmark b has associated probability $p{ab} \in [0, 1]$ and length $l{ab} > 0$ .
 The probability $p{ab}$ represents the likelihood that landmark b can be detected from landmark a; the length $l{ab}$ represents a measure of cost to traverse the edge (e.g., time of travel).
 We assume that the robot can only travel to landmarks that are currently visible.
 Thus, the probabilities $p{ab}$ more generally represent the likelihoods that edges are passable.
 The robot, at any given landmark (or node) n, must choose among the currently visible landmarks (i.e., passable edges) where to travel to next.
 It also has the option of staying at the current node, and waiting for new landmarks to become visible.
 If no edge is currently passable, this is the only option.
 We represent the possibility of staying with a self-edge at each node n.
 Since staying is always an option, the associated probability is $p{nn} = 1$ .
 To prevent the robot from staying at a landmark indefinitely, we associate with the self-edge a non-zero cost $l{nn} > 0$ , for example, the time it takes to acquire a new image and to search it for landmarks.

-A navigation task in such a probabilistic graph is specified by a designated goal node g that the robot wants to reach from its current node.
-In a nonprobabilistic graph, the optimal paths from all nodes to the goal can be computed easily, for example using Dijkstra's shortest-path algorithm.
-At any given node in such a graph, the robot would then always take the single edge yielding the shortest path.
-In our case, however, the robot at a given node has to choose among the currently passable edges the one yielding the path with shortest expected length, or expected shortest path (ESP).
-Thus, solving the ESP problem involves computing for each node a strategy or policy that ranks the outgoing edges by their respective ESP lengths.
+A navigation task in such a probabilistic graph consists of a designated goal node g that the robot wants to reach from its current node s.
+In a non-probabilistic graph, the optimal path could be computed easily, for example using Dijkstra's shortest-path algorithm.
+In our case, however, we have to change the notion of a shortest path to that of a path with shortest expected length, or expected shortest path (ESP).
+In previous work we have described a system in which a robot explores and navigates an unknown environment augmented with artificial visual landmarks, and constructs and updates a probabilistic graph in the process [3].